jcaillon/valet/docs/content/docs/035.new-libraries/_index.md

 Each function that you want to expose as a library function must be named following the `mylib::myfunction` convention (where `mylib` is the name of your library, and `myfunction` the name of your function).

-Moreover, each function must be commented with a strict format.
+Moreover, each function must be commented with a strict format if you want Valet to auto document them and generate vscode snippets.
 Many illustrations can be found in the [extras/lib-valet][valetLibraryReference] script or in the core library scripts.

 You can define multiple functions in a single library file.